suckowbiz/dockerside/README.md

 For details see `README.md` in particular subdirectories.

 # Why?
-Some of the applications I dockerized are available on public repositories but usually their authors do not care much about file permissions and/or security.
+Some of the applications I dockerized are available on public repositories as well but usually their authors do not care much about file permissions and/or security.
 My requirements are:
-- Files created by containers must be owned by the current OS user
+- Files created by containers must be owned by the current user
-- Availability of Ubuntu based run scripts for simplicity
+- Availability of Ubuntu based bin wrapper scripts to run the container having mounted all required devices/ directories
 - Quality

 # Build the Docker Image(s)